gracetian6/quant/data-prog/feature-eng.md

 ### Uncommon Categories
 ```
-# Create a series out of the Country column
 countries = so_survey_df['Country']

-# Get the counts of each category
 country_counts = countries.value_counts()

 # Create a mask for only categories that occur less than 10 times